 - A96.
 Group management may design controls that are intended to operate in a common manner across multiple entities or business units (i.e., common controls).
 For example, group management may design common controls for inventory management, which operate using the same IT system and that are implemented across all entities or business units in the group.
 Common controls may exist in each component of the group's system of internal control, and they may be implemented at different levels within the group (e.g., at the level of the consolidated group as a whole, or for other levels of aggregation within the group).
 Common controls may be direct controls or indirect controls.
 Direct controls are controls that are precise enough to address risks of material misstatement at the assertion level.
-Indirect controls are controls that support direct controls. - A97.
+Indirect controls are controls that support direct controls.73 - A97.
 Understanding the components of the group's system of internal control includes understanding the commonality of the controls within those components across the group.
 In understanding the commonality of a control across the group, considerations that may be relevant include whether: - The control is designed centrally and is required to be implemented as designed (i.e., without modification) at some or all components; - The control is implemented and, if applicable, monitored by individuals with similar responsibilities and capabilities at all the components where the control is implemented; - If a control uses information from IT applications, the IT applications and other aspects of the IT environment that generate the information are the same across the components or locations; or - If the control is automated, it is configured in the same way in each IT application across the components. - A98.
 Judgment may often be needed to determine whether a control is a common control.
 For example, group management may require that all entities and business units perform a monthly evaluation of the aging of customers' accounts that are generated from a specific IT application.
 When the aging reports are generated from different IT applications or the implementation of the IT application differs across entities or business units, there may be a need to consider whether the control can be determined to be common.
-This is because of differences in the design of the control that may exist due to the existence of different IT applications (e.g., whether the IT application is configured in the same manner across components, and whether there are effective general IT controls across different IT applications). - A99.
-Consideration of the level at which controls are performed within the group (e.g., at the level of the consolidated group as a whole or for other levels of aggregation within the group) and the degree of centralization and commonality may be important to the understanding of how information is processed and controlled.
-In some circumstances, controls may be performed centrally (e.g., performed only at a single entity or business unit), but may have a pervasive effect on other entities or business units (e.g., a shared service center that processes transactions on behalf of other entities or business units within the group).
-The processing of transactions and related controls at a shared service center may operate in the same way for those transactions being processed by the shared service center regardless of the entity or business unit (e.g., the processes, risks and controls may be the same regardless of the source of the transaction).
-In such cases, it may be appropriate to identify the controls and evaluate the design and determine the implementation of the controls, and, if applicable, test operating effectiveness, as a single population.
+This is because of differences in the design of the control that may exist due to the existence of different IT applications (e.g., whether the IT application is configured in the same manner across components, and whether there are effective general IT controls across different IT applications).

-&lt;sup>73 ISA (Ireland) 315 (Revised October 2020), paragraph A5.
+73 ISA (Ireland) 315 (Revised October 2020), paragraph A5.